luisarizmendi/openshift-demos/product-catalog/README.md

 https://github.com/luisarizmendi/product-catalog-server

-The pipelines will push and create tags in your repository, so you will need to copy them into your repository:
+The pipelines will push and create tags in your repository, so you will need to copy the images into your own repository:

 https://quay.io/repository/luisarizmendi/product-catalog-client
 https://quay.io/repository/luisarizmendi/product-catalog-server